Coastal Hazard Adaptation Strategy

 hello I spoken to a Gerard Noon on the weekend just gone at Bailey road park reserve Have the council read the Moreton Bay Study Published in 1999 its a scientific basis for the Healthy waterway campaign( William C. Dennison & Eva G. Abal ) the Book is avery good read get better understanding what's going on with the bay its good are trying to protect the Redlands city council coast line example in waterloo bay is shoreline between Manly / Lota/ Thorneside Wellington point plus Aquatic Paradise well waterloo bay has Water Turbidity where light struggles to penetrate sea floor means no life for seafloor to be sustainable means that sea grass doesn't grow in turn doesn't put roots down to help keep sea bed stable along the shore coast line also don't have link where can really have you say only the paper card handed out

-Mitch 67 asked almost 7 years ago
+Mitch 67 asked over 7 years ago

 Thank you for the information Mitch 67.
 One of the first actions of the Coastal Adaptation Strategy is to collate all available studies, reports and data to understand where knowledge gaps exist.
 The Moreton Bay Study 1999 has been included in this gap assessment process.
 Tim